 Debit & ATM Cards

-First State Bank debit & ATM cards are essential for quick cash access when banks are closed or if you have to evacuate.
-Remember, your FSB debit & ATM cards work at over 1,000 Publix Presto!
+First State Bank debit and ATM cards are essential for quick cash access when banks are closed or if you have to evacuate.
+Remember, your FSB debit and ATM cards work at over 1,000 Publix Presto!
 ATM locations with NO fees!

-When evacuations become necessary, a credit card is critical for emergency funds, travel expenses & supplies.
-First State Bank offers no-fee credit cards to meet both your everyday & emergency needs.
+When evacuations become necessary, a credit card is critical for emergency funds, travel expenses, and supplies.
+First State Bank offers personalized credit cards to meet both your everyday and emergency needs.

 Emergency Cash & Checkbook

-In the event of a power failure, electronic means of payment like credit, debit or ATM cards may not be available.
-Be sure to have cash & your checkbook on hand for purchases.
+In the event of a power failure, electronic means of payment like credit, debit, or ATM cards may not be available.
+Be sure to have cash and your checkbook on hand for purchases.

 Secure Important Documents

-Make copies of your insurance papers, Social Security cards, birth certificates & other important documents to keep on hand.
+Make copies of your insurance papers, Social Security cards, birth certificates, mortgages, and other important documents to keep on hand.
 Originals can be stored in a First State Bank Safe Deposit Box.